Types of Financial Aid and Assistance

 If a student applies for financial aid, their eligibility will be based on past performance as measured by the Satisfactory Academic Progress (SAP) standards for financial aid.
 If a student is a transfer student, he or she will be evaluated within the financial aid SAP maximum time frame based upon the number of semester credit hours accepted by Texas Southern University and subsequently enrolled in at Texas Southern University.

-Other factors that students need to be cognizant of with regard to the assessment of financial aid status are as follows:
+Other factors that students need to be cognizant of the assessment of financial aid status are as follows:

 Withdrawal and Return of Title IV Aid